 $25 per person/per month payable via PayPal.
 (Cordova Family YMCA members' dues are $20 per person/per month).
 For more information on how to set up automatic payments, visit our website at www.memphiskendoassociation.com

 ANNUAL DUES - (as of March 2019, but subject to change as dictated by the national federation)

 $110 -- first-time joining, age 18 and over. ($100 renewal every year thereafter)

 $70 -- first-time joining age 17 and under. ($60 renewal every year thereafter)

-**For legal and insurance purposes, every Memphis club member is REQUIRED to join the All-US Kendo Federation (AUSKF) and Southeast US Kendo Federation (SEUSKF).
+**For legal and insurance purposes, every Memphis Kendo Association member (and those who have completed the Beginners' Program) is REQUIRED to join the All-US Kendo Federation (AUSKF) and Southeast US Kendo Federation (SEUSKF).
 NO EXCEPTIONS.
-YOU MUST BE A CURRENT/ACTIVE MEMBER of AUSKF/SEUSKF BEFORE YOU MAY PARTICIPATE IN *ANY* CLASS**
+YOU MUST BE A CURRENT/ACTIVE MEMBER of AUSKF/SEUSKF BEFORE YOU MAY PARTICIPATE IN CLASS**

 8.kyu - no charge for in-dojo promotion

 6.kyu through 1.kyu - $50 (rank certificate fee $20 for under 17, $30 for ages 17+)